 - I/We will report the loss or theft of a device to an administrator as soon as possible after it happens.

 - I/We agree to return the device when requested or when my/our child withdraws from the district.

 Parent/Guardian Involvement Committees and Opportunities

 Parent(s)/Guardian(s) are encouraged to become active in the efforts of the District in many ways.
 Those interested in serving on building parent-teacher organizations or activities booster clubs can contact the school building.

 Volunteers are an important part of our educational team, providing services that support and enrich student learning.
 Please contact your principal for information on volunteer opportunities.
 Volunteers working with students must follow the procedures and school board policy for background checks.
-Policy 505.8.A, Parent Involvement, is available at the Ames Community School District Office.
+Policy 505.8, Parent Involvement, is available at the Ames Community School District Office.